vlpacheco/Watershed-Prediction-by-Neural-Networks/README.md

 ## Outputs
 As outputs, we predicted the final Outflow of the Watershed, based on the inputs.

+## Neural Networks
+The study was divided and predicted based on 4 different architectures, as the following: ANN, GRU, LSTM and RNN.

+## Lags
+We considered the

+## Forecasts

 ## Fluxogram
 The workflow of this repository is shown in the following Fluxogram.
 ![Alt Text](Figures/Fluxogram.jpg)